Painting Skirting Boards | A How To Guide

 Preparing New Skirting Boards

 If you've bought new skirtings, chances are they'll need a touch of sanding before you can start painting.
-They might even need a layer of primer (especially if you're using MDF instead of softwood).
+They might even need a layer of undercoat (especially if you're using MDF instead of softwood).

 If you are using softwood, make sure you treat the knots and other imperfections before painting the boards.